Phone: Phone (803) 442-6100

 Dividers help with binder but are not necessary

-One subject notebook for notes/notes section in binder
+One subject notebook or looseleaf paper for notes section in binder

 A fully-charged Laptop (once issued)